Are you curious about establishing California Residency for Tuition Purposes? We can help!

 - Residency may not be established in absentia and the prior residence must have been relinquished.

-- You or your parent must be able to demonstrate physical presence in California with sufficient documentation.
+- You and your parent must be able to demonstrate physical presence in California with sufficient documentation.
 The documentation can include receipts, bank statements, credit card bills, and housing contracts.
 The burden of proof is on you to demonstrate that you were present (as opposed to the University having to prove that you were NOT present).

 - A residency classification will not be granted for absences that exceeds six weeks.